The Mentoring Center

 Although TMC started as a training and technical assistance organization to other agencies, it has become more well-known for its direct services arm.
 As a result, TMC’s current identity is around supporting youth (all of whom are youth of color) most deeply impacted by the juvenile justice and child welfare systems.
 While direct services will still be an important component of its work, TMC would like to reinvent and rebrand its organization to reflect its 30-year legacy and accomplishments.
 TMC has identified a critical part of this strategy: the expansion of its training practice to broader audiences, possibly through the creation of the Transformative Mentoring Institute.
 TMC is optimistic about growth opportunities because some of its more recent clients have included health organizations, high schools, and churches that are training mentors in order to focus on youth education and development proactively.

-The Mentoring Center (TMC) seeks to understand the broader market for its youth development training programs and requests an ACT project team to assess comparable training organizations and the demand for the mentor training and technical assistance that TMC offers.
-Included would be research into other potential client types beyond agencies focused on adjudicated youth (including possibilities outside the Bay Area) to understand how TMC could build upon its strengths and successes to meet the needs of a broader client base.
+The Mentoring Center (TMC) sought to understand the broader market for its youth development training programs and requested an ACT project team to assess comparable training organizations and the demand for the mentor training and technical assistance offered by TMC.
+The project request included research into other potential client types beyond agencies focused on adjudicated youth (including possibilities outside the Bay Area) to understand how TMC could build upon its strengths and successes to meet the needs of a broader client base.

 The project consisted of 4 key phases.
 First, the Planning phase was used to define the project and agree on the project objectives, scope, and deliverables.
 Second, the Research and Mid-Term Review phase was used to conduct secondary market research and begin competitor research.
 Third, the Research phase was used to conduct client interviews and complete the competitor research.
 Finally, the Final Review phase was used to share the conclusions and next steps.

 The ACT team suggested that TMC increase its focus on delivering Transformative Mentoring training and recommended the following: